Krystian19/cactus-app/README.md

 ## Todo list
 + - [ ] Set a default image value for all the image related fields
 + - [ ] (Model Change): Episode title's text and language should be part of the episode version not in a separate model.
++ - [ ] Set up the broadcast day/time for the Anime Seasons
 + - [ ] Add more series to the backend-admin's seeding script data
 + - [ ] Setup client service testing pipeline, maintainability score
     - [ ] Write tests for this service